 - Call the shelter at (406) 222-2111 to report that your pet is missing.
+You can also email us a description, photo, and your contact information at firstname.lastname@example.org.
 If it’s after hours, please call Livingston Police dispatch at 222-2050.
 Don’t wait a few days to see if the pet shows up first.
 After 5 days at the shelter, the animal becomes the property of Stafford Animal Shelter and will be evaluated for adoption.

 - Get a LOST PET ad in the paper.
 The Livingston Enterprise: (406) 222-2000

 - Post pictures of your pet at convenience stores, on telephone poles, and in grocery stores near the location where your animal was lost.
 Check with us twice a week if your pet is still missing.
 We keep lost pets on our active list for 3 months or longer if requested.

 And remember, you can always call us at the shelter for further assistance: (406) 222-2111.